-My days happy, our days enriched.
-We knew,, from the minute we arrived, two things.
+My days are happy, our days enriched.
+We knew from the minute we arrived, two things.
 One, that we’d never want to leave.
 And two, that we had just discovered something incredibly special in the world.
 Still, we had no idea just how personal this experience would become.
-We learned to live the jungle life, a life we loved to live, and when the day eventually did come, heavy bags on; our hearts sagged as we said our goodbyes and turned our backs on a once in a lifetime opportunity.
+We learned to live the jungle life, a life we loved to live, and when the day eventually did come, heavy bags on; our hearts sagged as we said our goodbyes and turned our backs on a once-in-a-lifetime opportunity.

-Sprawled across our thin matress, I start to nod.
+Sprawled across our thin mattress, I start to nod.
 The growling thunder shifts the air, it’s getting warm again.
-Eyelids heavy, I drift into a subconscious state.
+My eyelids are heavy, I drift into a subconscious state.
 Off to a world where the air smells pure, a man forever sings and seven young children speak in thick Dublin accents.

 Nope, not even my dreams can top this reality.

-If you’re passing through Peru and seek a highly reputable shaman for ceremony, or would like to experience some “me time” hidden in the Peruvian jungle; teaching English – drop me an email katie [at] theungracefulguide.com.
+If you’re passing through Peru and seeking a highly reputable shaman for a ceremony or would like to experience some “me time” hidden in the Peruvian jungle; teaching English – drop me an email firstname.lastname@example.org.

-The family are open to volunteers and would love to hear from anyone who had a service, skill or talent to offer.
+The family is open to volunteers and would love to hear from anyone who has a service, skill or talent to offer.